iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/03-mint-native-tokens.md

 const essenceHash = Blake2b.sum256(essenceFinal);
 ```

-### Transaction Signature
+### Provide the Transaction Signature

-Once you have the transaction essence you need to provide the signature that unlocks our initial Alias Output (the Input of our transaction).
-Remember that for unlocking an Alias Output it is needed the Private Key of the State Controller Address.
+Once you have the [created the transaction essence](# create-the-transaction-essence), you need to provide the signature that unlocks your [initial Alias Output](#obtain-the-current-alias-output), the Input of the transaction.
+Remember that unlocking an Alias Output requires the Private Key of the State Controller Address.

 ```typescript
 const stateControllerPubKey = "0x55419...";